Gabriel-f-r-bojikian/ig.news/README.md

 # Features
 - [x] Responsive landing page
 - [x] Static side generation functionalities
+- [x] Stripe integration
+- [x] FaunaDB integration
+- [x] All CRUD operations functioning

 # How to install and run this application
 ## Prerequisites
 To run this code you will need the latest versions of [Node.js](https://nodejs.org/en/) and [Yarn](https://yarnpkg.com/) installed on your machine.
+You will also need to set up a Stripe and FaunaDB accounts and set your local variables accordingly after cloning this repository.
 ## Installing and running
 ```bash
 # Clone this respository